josip1/Electronic-invoice-verification/README.md

 Other usage:

-You should change the verification schema, the certificates, the config-client file and use the library to send other type of messages.
+You should change the verification schema, the certificates, the config-client file and use the library to send other type of messages to a server using a TLS protocol.